openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 the first filter.
 This can be seen in some of the examples below.

-If you need to disable the default filters, you must use the ``n`` filter as For more information, see `Mako: Expression Filtering <http://docs.makotemplates.org/en/latest/filtering.html>`_.
+If you need to disable the default filters, you must use the ``n`` filter as the first filter.
+This can be seen in some of the examples below.

+For a more in depth understanding, see :ref:`n Filter`.

 Determining the Context in Mako
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~